Go to main content

 Candidate feedback and continuous improvement

-Annual recalculation of recruitment ROI — integrating direct costs (job boards, agency), indirect costs (HR and manager time), and costs of bad recruitment (estimated at 1 to 3 times annual salary according to a SHRM study) — allows prioritization of investments.
-Our resources can help you quantify gains related to digitalizing this specific step.
+Annual recalculation of recruitment ROI — integrating direct costs (job boards, firms), indirect costs (HR and manager time), and costs of bad recruitment (estimated at 1 to 3 times the annual salary according to SHRM study) — allows prioritizing investments.
+Our electronic signature ROI calculator can help you quantify the gains related to digitalization of this specific step.

-The recruitment process and the contractual formalization that results are part of a dense regulatory framework whose mastery is essential to legally secure each step.
+The recruitment process and the contractual formalization resulting from it occur within a dense regulatory framework, the mastery of which is essential to legally secure each step.

 French labor law